Safe travel during coronavirus

 We’ll contact you personally via SMS and/or email if there are any changes to your flight.
 Please go to Manage booking and check that we have your up-to-date contact information.

-If you checked in in advance and did not receive your boarding pass, you will receive it at the airport check-in area from our ground crew after presenting the required coronavirus related documents.
+If you checked in in advance but couldn’t use the corona certificate verification tool or simply didn’t receive your boarding pass, head to the airport check-in area.
+After presenting the required coronavirus related documents to our ground crew, you will receive your boarding pass.
 Please reserve enough time for this.

 Packing light is a good idea, as baggage handling increases the time you spend and the contacts you have at the airport.